Q: I did not have a high school diploma or a GED when I enrolled in college. Am I responsible for my student loans?

 Determine Your Eligibility for a Student Loan Discharge

-You may be eligible for student loan forgiveness, or a loan discharge, if any of the following apply:
+You may be eligible for student loan forgiveness, or a student loan discharge, if any of the following apply:

 - You did not actually have a high school diploma when you obtained your student loan